sphinx-doc/sphinx/doc/ext/math.rst

    Unfortunately, this only works when the `preview-latex package`_ is installed.
 Therefore, the default for this option is ``False``.

+.. confval:: pngmath_add_tooltips

+   Default: true.
+If false, do not add the LaTeX code as an "alt" attribute for math images.

+   .. versionadded:: 1.1

 :mod:`sphinx.ext.mathjax` -- Render math via JavaScript
 -------------------------------------------------------